 A large part of this additional training is how to competently, safely administer the use of nitrous oxide, and perform oral conscious sedation.
 During this residency, pediatric dentists learn to navigate hospitals and become qualified to perform procedures while working with an Anesthesia Provider.
 Our dentists are required to take continuing professional education courses each year to learn the latest techniques, procedures, and processes of sedation dentistry as guided by the American Academy of Pediatric Dentistry.

-Nitrous Oxide (“laughing gas”) is administered to the patient through a mask placed over the patient’s nose.
-When breathed, the gas causes the patient to experience a calming sensation and allows them to relax without going unconscious.
-One of the benefits of this sedation method is that there are very few side effects and the patient fully recovers just minutes after the sedation process is complete.
+Nitrous Oxide, or laughing gas, is administered to the patient through a mask placed over the patient’s nose.
+When breathed, the gas causes the patient to experience a calming sensation and allows them to relax without becoming unconscious.
+One of the benefits of this sedation method is that there are very few side effects.
+The patient fully recovers just minutes after the sedation process is complete.

 Oral sedative medications are a non-threatening way to relax the patient in the dental office.
 They come in liquid form and are given to your child to drink.
-As with Nitrous Oxide, the patient will remain conscious but will be less aware of the pain they may be experiencing.
-Oral Conscience Sedation is often used in conjunction with Nitrous Oxide
+As with Nitrous Oxide, the patient will remain conscious but will be less aware of any pain they may be experiencing.
+Oral Conscious Sedation is often used in conjunction with Nitrous Oxide